ahmeterdem1/SSL-Messager/README.md

 There is no admin account nor power.
 This is intentional.
 This option will be reconsidered after a gui version is created.

+#### 5-second limit

+This certainly breaks down the users.
+When trying to upload files larger than the obscure limit defined by the 5-second limit, "A problem has occured" message is obtained right before client side only disconnection.
+No disconnect occurs in the server for some reason.
+User appers as online even though kicked in reality.
+No error message or log is generated in the server.
+Indeed logically, there shouldn't be any errors in the server.
+Server just abruptly saves the file after 5 seconds then continues to listen normally.
+I have no idea why this happens.
+I think we need to get rid of the 5 second rule or we need to add a shutdown protocol just like normal ftp.